Customs applicable in Chodesh Nissan:

-- Yizkor: Yizkor is not recited throughout the month of Nissan, with exception to the last day opf Pesach.
+- Yizkor: Yizkor is not recited throughout the month of Nissan, with exception to the last day of Pesach.

-- Av Harachamim: Is omitted on Shabbos before Musaf, [with exception to the last day of Pesach, due to Yizkar, for which it is recited].
+- Av Harachamim: Is omitted on Shabbos before Musaf, [with exception to the last day of Pesach, due to Yizkor, for which it is recited].

 - Tzidkascha Tzedek: Tzidkascha Tzedek is omitted after Mincha Shemoneh Esrei of Shabbos.

-- Tziduk Hadin: One does not say Tziduk Hadin and the Kaddish that follwos it throughout the month of Nissan.
+- Tziduk Hadin: One does not say Tziduk Hadin, and the Kaddish that follows it, throughout the month of Nissan.
 This applies even the person who died is a great Torah scholar and is the Gadol Hador.

-- Eulogies: Eulogies are not given throughout the month of Nissan, with exception to a Torah Scholar, before he is buried.
+- Eulogies: Eulogies are not given throughout the month of Nissan, with exception to giving a eulogy for a Torah Scholar who passed away, prior to the burial.
 This applies even if the Torah scholar is not of the greatest caliber.

 Is one to increase in Simcha in the month of Nissan?

-Rashi [on Taanis 29a] explains the reason for the increasing in joy in the month of Adar is due to the miracles that occurred on Purim and Pesach.
-Some Poskim rule based on this that one is to increase in joy also in the month of Nissan.
-Others however explain that Rashi does not intend to novelize a new law of increasing in joy in Nissan but rather is explaining why the month of Adar is meritorious.
+Rashi explains the reason for the increasing in joy in the month of Adar is due to the miracles that occurred on Purim and Pesach.
+Some Poskim rule based on this, that one is to increase in joy also in the month of Nissan.
+Others, however, explain that Rashi does not intend to novelize a new law of increasing in joy in Nissan, but rather is explaining why the month of Adar is meritorious.

 Uniqueness of Nissan:

-This month is one of a miraculous nature.
+The month of Nissan is one of a miraculous nature.
 It is an auspicious time for one to be able to accomplish spiritually that which to him seems a distance away.